Lune Valley Beekeepers is a charitable incorporated organisation with members around the Lune and Lancaster area. The bee club’s objectives are to:

 - Does not involve the use of chemicals.

-Whilst these principles can be applied using almost any type of hive, we promote the use of long hives.
-These offer all the flexibility of conventional vertical hives without the need for heavy lifting.
-This not only permits greater hive insulation but enables access for those in wheelchairs.
+Whilst these principles can be applied using almost any type of hive, we promote the use of our own unique and proven design of long hives.
+These offer all the flexibility of conventional vertical beehives without the need for heavy lifting.
+This permits greater hive insulation – preserving energy within the hive – and enables access for those in wheelchairs and with back issues that prevent heavy lifting.

 We are committed to making the world a better place for pollinators by: